lvoz2/python_stuff/README.md

     python YOUR_USERNAME/script.py
 ```
 Replace 'YOUR_USERNAME' with your GitHub username.
 Once you have done this, go to your script and find its current CI status.
 Click on 'Details', next to the process named 'Python application / build (push)'.
 Scroll and find your name amongst all the processes.
 Open it up.
 The output is listed there.

+# Already installed libraries
+There are a few libraries that are already installed.
+The following is a list of all pre-installed libraries (including dependencies)
+* NumPy
+* SciPy
+* MatPlotLib
+* Pandas
+* Scikit-Learn